Desoroxxx/Wither-Config/README.md

 - The boat jail fix
 - The boat jail fix tick delay
 - The boat jail fix range
-- Invulnerable Healing
+- The Wither invulnerable healing
-- Vulnerable Healing
+- The Wither vulnerable healing

 *Something is missing?
 Go on the issue page and suggest it*